ongxinyii/ip/docs/README.md

 Example:
 todo Buy groceries

-3. Deadline Task (tasks with a due date and time): deadline TASK_DESCRIPTION /by YYYY-MM-DD HHmm
+2. Deadline Task (tasks with a due date and time): deadline TASK_DESCRIPTION /by YYYY-MM-DD HHmm
 Example:
 deadline Submit report /by 2025-02-28 2359

-5. Event Task (tasks with a start and end time): event TASK_DESCRIPTION /from YYYY-MM-DD HHmm /to YYYY-MM-DD HHmm
+3. Event Task (tasks with a start and end time): event TASK_DESCRIPTION /from YYYY-MM-DD HHmm /to YYYY-MM-DD HHmm
 Example:
 event Project meeting /from 2025-03-01 1400 /to 2025-03-01 1600

+4. Fixed Duration Task (tasks with a fixed duration to complete): fixed_duration TASK_DESCRIPTION /duration H
+Example (note that H is in hours): fixed_duration do homework /duration 3

-7. Listing All Tasks:
+5. Listing All Tasks:
 list
 Displays all tasks currently stored in Pookie.

-8. Marking a Task as Done or Not Done: mark, unmark Mark a task as done: mark TASK_INDEX
+6. Marking a Task as Done or Not Done: mark, unmark Mark a task as done: mark TASK_INDEX
 Example:
 mark 2

-10. Unmark a task (set as not done): unmark TASK_INDEX
+7. Unmark a task (set as not done): unmark TASK_INDEX
 Example:
 unmark 2

-12. Finding a Task: find
+8. Finding a Task: find
 Search for tasks by keyword.
 find KEYWORD
 Example:
 find report
 This command will return all tasks that contain the word "report."

-14. Deleting a Task: delete
+9. Deleting a Task: delete
 Deletes a task at the specified index. delete TASK_INDEX
 Example:
 delete 3
 This deletes the third task in the current list.

-15. Exiting Pookie: bye
+10. Exiting Pookie: bye
 Closes the application.

-16. Saving Tasks
+11. Saving Tasks
 Pookie automatically saves your tasks locally after every change.
 Your tasks are stored in a file at:
 [data/pookie.txt]
 You do not need to manually save your tasks.

-17. Editing the Data File
+12. Editing the Data File
 Pookie stores data as a plain text file at:
 [data/pookie.txt]
 You can manually edit this file, but be careful to maintain the correct format.
 Incorrect modifications may cause data loss or unexpected behavior.